0ldsk00l/nestopia/README.md

 Linux port.
 The purpose of the project is to make sure people who want a standalone GUI for the Nestopia emulator have this option available.

-Current Project Goals:
+Project Goals:
-* Maintain a functional GUI for the Nestopia emulator on Linux, BSD, and Windows platforms
+* Maintain a functional GUI release of the Nestopia emulator on major desktop platforms

 Contributing/Issues:
 * Contributions will be reviewed for anything related to the standalone GUI builds